Frontier Village: Closure

 The Last Roundup poster, a poster representing all of the classic Hanna-Barbera characters leaving the village (the closure and abandonment of the park).

 When the park opened in 1961, it was surrounded by undeveloped land.
 A decade later, the remainder of the substantial Hayes ranch had been sold off piecemeal and the park was surrounded by urban sprawl; Zukin lacked the necessary funds to expand and sold Frontier Village to Rio Grande Industries for US$1.7 million in 1973, although he stayed on to manage the park through 1977.

 Rio Grande announced plans in 1977 to expand the park to 101 acre onto the former site of the drive-in theater at a cost of $10 million, including on-site restaurants and concessions; however, those plans were denied by the San Jose City Council, unless the park also funded $1.8 million for traffic improvements.
 According to Zukin, the protests and opposition from the park's new residential neighbors, who complained about the noise and fought development plans, led Rio Grande to drop the expansion.
-Lawsuits from nearby homeowners coupled with lower-than-expected park revenues, skyrocketing San Jose land values, and competition from Marriott's Great America, which opened in neighboring Santa Clara in 1976, signaled the end for the little park.
-With the high property values, Rio Grande could make more money selling off the land to developers than it could by running the park.
+Due to lawsuits from nearby homeowners, lower-than-expected park revenues, competition from Marriott's Great America, and rising San Jose land values, Rio Grande could make more money selling off the land to developers than it could by running the park.

 In 1980, the undeveloped land and Frontier Village were sold to a land developer, the Bren Company.
 Despite a petition drive that collected 10,000 signatures by September 19, 1980, which would have declared the site a historical landmark, Rio Grande announced the park would be closed.
 During its final days, it held a special event titled "The Last Roundup", attracting 30,000 visitors per day.
 Television advertisements publicizing the last days included a stagecoach ride and a prisoner lamenting that he would miss the park's closing.
-The park closed its gates for the last time on September 28, 1980.
+The park closed on September 28, 1980.
 The Bren Company held a public auction in October 1980, disposing of all the rides, buildings, and lumber that made up Frontier Village.